Bystanders stop man who stabbed 4 at New Zealand supermarket

 Two of those wounded were supermarket staff members.

+On Tuesday, authorities said three of the injured had improved to a serious but stable condition, while the fourth person was in a moderate condition.

+Police said they'd charged a 42-year-old man with four counts of attempted murder.
+The man, who authorities didn't immediately name, was due to make his first court appearance later Tuesday.

-Police said the suspect was also injured and was being treated for his wounds under police guard.
-Police expected to charge him later Monday.
+The suspect was also injured in the attack and was initially treated for his wounds under police guard before being transferred to a jail.

 People in the store at the time told local media that it was a chaotic scene as some people began screaming and running toward the exits while others rushed to help.